What are ESG funds and are they worth investing in?

 Financial information only

 This article is for informational and educational purposes only.
 It does not constitute financial advice, a recommendation to buy or sell any investment, or a personal investment recommendation.
 All investments carry risk and you may get back less than you invest.
 Past performance is not a reliable indicator of future results.
-Please consult a qualified financial adviser who is authorised by the FCA before making any investment decision.
+Please consult a qualified financial adviser who is authorised by the FCA (Financial Conduct Authority) before making any investment decision.

 What is an ESG fund?